 - Provide reasons to the ‘sub-contractor’ within 45 days

 This could also lead to individuals bringing a number of claims before an Employment Tribunal, for example unlawful deduction of wages claims for unpaid holiday or sick pay.

 For those that don’t meet the criteria, we would still recommend that they consider the employment status of each individual who is currently described as a sub-contractor, for several reasons:

 - The Government could decide that these rules should now apply to smaller businesses in the future.

 - Sub-contractors’ are becoming very aware of their rights on employment status and if they also work for larger organisations where they have received IR35 reports informing them of their employment status they may expect the same from their smaller clients.

 - You may fall outside of the IR35 rules but if your sub-contractors are in fact workers or employees, you could still be facing Employment Tribunal claims.

-It is clear that organisations should be preparing now for the implementation of the changes to IR35 in April 2020.
-Determining employment status is a complex area and will be different on a case by case basis, as proven by the recent claims from individuals of such businesses as Uber, Deliveroo and Pimlico Plumbers.
-An incorrect classification could lead to serious consequences, which is why we will be hosting a workshop, during which we will explain the definitions involved in IR35, how to determine the status of your workforce and what should be included in the report.
-To find out more about how we can advise on IR35, you can contact Natalie Rawson on 023 8071 7403 or email firstname.lastname@example.org.
-Alternatively, you can click here to find out more details about our IR35 workshop taking place on 26th February.
+In spite of this penalty waiver, this is only for 12 months so it is clear that organisations should be preparing now for the implementation of the changes to IR35 in April 2021.
+Determining employment status is a complex area and will be different on a case by case basis, as proven by the recent claims from individuals of businesses such as Uber, Deliveroo and Pimlico Plumbers.
+We are now offering a bespoke service to businesses caught by IR35 in the production of their Status Determination Statement.
+To find out more about how we can advise on IR35, you can contact Natalie Rawson on 023 8071 7403 or email email@example.com.

 This is for information purposes only and is no substitute for, and should not be interpreted as, legal advice.
 All content was correct at the time of publishing and we cannot be held responsible for any changes that may invalidate this article.